 Always aim to complete whole sections of grouting in one session to ensure an even finish with no colour variation.
 Wash down with clean water and a sponge every square metre to avoid any excess grout drying on the surface.

-Never grout corners of rooms.
-These must be grout-free and filled with a suitable silicone to allow for wall expansion.
+Never grout corners of rooms; these must be grout-free and filled with a suitable silicone to allow for wall/ floor expansion.

 It is very important to mix the grout following the manufacturers' instructions.
 Once mixed, let the grout stand for two minutes, then apply to the wall using a squeegee working in a diagonal motion across the tiles.

-We recommend you cover about one metre at a time and leave for five minutes before removing any excess grout with a squeegee.
+We recommend you cover about one metre at a time and then leave for five minutes before removing any excess grout with a squeegee.
 Wait another five minutes before wiping the tiled surface with a clean sponge.
 Always check that there are no lines left in the grout.
 Repeat until the whole wall is complete.

-Once the whole work is completed, leave for two hours, wash down all the tiles with clean water and sponge, and correct any faults.
-If a grout haze remains use a mildly acidic cleaner to remove.
-LTP Grout Stain Remover, Lithofin KF Cement Residue Remover and FILA Deterdek are suitable.
+Once the whole work is completed, leave for two hours, wash down all the tiles with clean water and sponges and correct any faults.

-Important Note
+Important Note:

-If using Mapei Ultra Colour Plus grout, it must be mixed with an electric mixer using 1-1.1 litres of water per 5kg bag (41⁄2 cups per 11 lb) of Ultra Colour Plus.
+If using Mapei Ultra Colour Plus Grout, it must be mixed with an electric mixer using 1-1.1 litres of water per 5kg bag (41⁄4 cups per 11 lb) of Ultra Colour Plus.
 Pour all the water in to the bucket and then add all the grout and mix on a slow setting.
 Leave to stand for two minutes and remix.
 Do not add more water.
 If the material begins to harden after 15-20 minutes, remix with just the paddle but do not add any more water.
 The grout has a pot life of one hour.